pre-eth/adam/README.md

 And with that, the user now has a pool of 256 cryptographically generated random numbers, which can be retrieved and used upon will!

 Bit shifting is used to satisfy arbitrary precision needs from the user.
-The number is zeroed out after the right shift, so the original isn't retained.
+Each location is zeroed out after its value is retrieved, so the original isn't retained.

 # TESTS